-- The CSE faculty is consist of of international lecturers and for some students understanding accents and international variations of English are challenging.(Malaysian English and American English) - Students are expected to use Moodle as a guide of communication(among other things). - Needs Analysis and some negative reality of the C) students - Inadequate background knowledge of the subjects students comes to study. - Poor English language skills. - Lack of motivations and enthusiasm. - Taken for granted assumption that certificate or degrees are to be given, not earned.
+- ?
+Students are newly arrived in Dhaka and are highly motivated to do something new with new ways of learning, and they want to develop their speaking skills. ?
+The CSE faculty is consist of of international lecturers and for some students understanding accents and international variations of English are challenging.
+(Malaysian English and American English) - ?
+Students are expected to use Moodle as a guide of communication (among other things). - c) Needs Analysis and some negative reality of the students?
+Inadequate background knowledge of the subjects students comes to study. ?
+Poor English language skills. ?
+Lack of motivations and enthusiasm. - ?
+Taken for granted assumption that certificate or degrees are to be given, not earned.